AbdouMoumen/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

 When the `import draw` directive will run, the Python interpreter will look for a file in the directory which the script was executed from, by the name of the module with a `.py` suffix, so in our case it will try to look for `draw.py`.
 If it will find one, it will import it.
-If not, he will continue to look for built-in modules.
+If not, it will continue to look for built-in modules.

 You may have noticed that when importing a module, a `.pyc` file appears, which is a compiled Python file.
 Python compiles files into Python bytecode so that it won't have to parse the files each time modules are loaded.